laireyx/2021_ite2038_2018008340-wiki/Classes/Page.md

 struct for abstract page.

-This struct is empty for equalizing the size of all inherited pages.
+Actually this struct is empty for equalizing the size of all inherited pages.

 -------------------------------

-Updated on 2021-09-29 at 00:56:15 +0900
+Updated on 2021-09-29 at 01:08:31 +0900